Natalie-Rao/OutageDataCrawl/README.md

 # OutageDataCrawl
 ## Description
-OutageDataCrawl is Python + selenium based crawler which could help to crawl addresses on https://outagemap.coned.com/external/default.html the input is the url(fixed), output is a file which contains addresses grepped from the website，following the examples of the output:
+OutageDataCrawl is Python + selenium based crawler which could help to crawl addresses on https://outagemap.coned.com/external/default.html the input is the url(fixed), output is a file which contains addresses grepped from the website，file name is: current date. csv, following the examples of the output:

 * (base) YushuRao:OutageDataCrawl YushuRao$ cat Aug-25-2020.csv
  *  9627 ATLANTIC AV###1598400447.1718469